SirVeggie/Dynasty-Builder/README.md

 - Units can always move at least 1 tile per turn

 ## Attacking
-- Power difference contributes to dice number
+- The **Power** values of both units are added to the dice
-- Battle area is the defending party's tile
+- The area of battle is the tile on which the defender party stands
-- Additional adjacent troops add their power to the battle
-- Attacker wins ties
-- Attack can be performed even if the unit is out of moves
+- An attack can be performed even if the unit is out of moves
+- In case of a tie, the attacker can back off, or try again
+- Each unit only has one attack per turn

+### Supporting
+- Units can support the battle if the battle area is within their range [(see exception)](#range-attacks)
+- The **Power** values of the supporting units are added to the dice during combat

+### Range attacks
+- The target can choose to evade or retaliate
+- Retaliation is only possible if the attacker is within their range
+- All normal battles can be supported by ranged units
+- Ranged attacks can be supported only by other ranged units **when attacking**
+- Ranged attacks can not be supported against **when defending**
-- A ranged attack can be dodged by rolling 3 or higher
+- A ranged attack can be evaded by rolling 2 or higher
-  - This value can be increased by supporting with additional ships (+1 per ship)
+  - This value can be increased by supporting with additional ships (+2 per ship)

 ## Recruiting and disbanding
 - One unit can be recruited per city